 [photo credit: Lauren B Photography]

-Stage Manager - A Pickle, The Postman’s Daughter
+Stage Manager - A Pickle; Frederico, My Love; The Postman’s Daughter

 Joelle Coutu is excited to be back with ILLUSION THEATER.
 Joelle has been a stage manager in the Twin Cities for over 20 years for various large and small companies.
 She has worked for such places as the Theater Latte Da, Lyric Opera of the North, Skylark Opera, History Theater, Guthrie Theater, Gilbert & Sullivan Very Light Opera Company, Park Square Theater, Triple Espresso, among others.